jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 7.9.14 LineDetectionFilter
+#### 7.9.16 LineDetectionFilter

-Performs a line-detection filter on an image.
+Performs a line-detection filter on an image..

 *Parameters*: